KaijieZhang0831/TQIP-Trauma-Note-LLM-Extraction/README.md

 python3 main.py | tee run_test.log
 ```

 After that, you will get a new folder in the root named `complication_results_wt_xxx/`.
 They are the result/prediction your model made.
-For the evaluation step, make sure `ground_truth.csv` is in the root folder with correct format.
+For the evaluation step, make sure `ground_truth.csv` is in the root folder with correct format and the selected `complication_results_wt_xxx/` path is correct in `eval_test.py`.
 Then run,
 ```
 python3 eval_test.py
 ```